SeikaHirori/Playwright-examples-for-Obey-the-Testing-Goat/0_docs/RFER_Reference.md

 > self.browser.quit()
 > self.browser = webdriver.Firefox()

-- Second link starts a browser session
+- ~~ Second link starts a browser session ~~
+- using "self.browser.new_browser_cdp_session()" might not be needed, and is additional hassle.
+Just starting a new context might be better.